Nothing is Best Done Alone Anymore

 Well it just can’t!

 Leadership has always been difficult, and so it should remain.
-We are generally handsomely compensated for being the leader, this can be in monetary terms but it is far over shadowed by the special status we are given.
-Leaders have the ability to change people’s lives and their livelihoods for the better- this is a huge privilege.
+The top executives are generally handsomely compensated for being the leader, this can be in monetary terms, but it is far overshadowed by the special status they are given.
+Leaders have the ability to change people’s lives and their livelihoods for the better – this is a huge and special privilege.

 There was a time when the people served the leader, increasingly today, the leader must serve the people.

-Whilst collaboration adds the benefits we have discussed, it rarely happens without enlightened leadership like at Airbnb to make it today’s reality.
+Whilst collaboration adds the benefits we have discussed, it rarely happens without enlightened leadership, like at Airbnb, in order to make it today’s reality.

 We need to appoint a new set of leaders that think less about themselves and much more about the good of the organisation and their people.
 The future of leadership looks increasingly like a decisive argument for much more women at the top of organisations.